-8. Are there requirements for one or more members of the audit committee to Yes No serve as a representative of minority interest shareholders?
-9. Are audit committees required to have some, all or a majority of members to be independent, non-executive directors?
-Yes No 10.
+8. Are there requirements for one or more members of the audit committee to Yes No serve as a representative of minority interest shareholders? · 9.
+Are audit committees required to have some, all or a majority of members to be independent, non-executive directors?
+Yes No • 10.
 Does the audit committee have the sole authority to hire or replace the auditor?
 Yes No 11.
-Do securities regulators or other government authorities have to approve the appointment or replacement of auditors?
-Yes No appointment of replacement of additions: Select all that apply.
-Audit Committees oversee the: Selection and appointment of auditors Dismissal of auditors Negotiation of audit fees Approval of audit fees Conduct of the audit Resolution of disagreements between the auditor and management Types of relationships the auditor may have with the company Types of non-audit services the auditor may provide Hiring of audit firm personnel for senior positions within the company Other, please specify: 2.
+Do securities regulators or other government authorities have to approve the Yes No appointment or replacement of auditors?
+K. Audit Committee Oversight - Part II Select all that apply.
+Audit Committees oversee the: Selection and appointment of auditors Dismissal of auditors Negotiation of audit fees Approval of audit fees Conduct of the audit Resolution of disagreements between the auditor and management Types of relationships the auditor may have with the company Types of non-audit services the auditor may provide Hiring of audit firm personnel for senior positions within the company Other, please specify: Other, please specify: 2.
 Are there requirements for audit committees established under: (select all that Legislation Government regulations Exchange rules Other (Please explain) apply)